MrGiovanni/UNetPlusPlus/README.md

-# Nested Neural Networks for Medical Image Segmentation
+# UNet++: A Nested U-Net Architecture for Medical Image Segmentation

-This is an implementation of ["Nested Neural Networks for Medical Image Segmentation"](https://openreview.net/pdf?id=ryPLSWnsM) in Python and powered by the Keras deep learning framework (Tensorflow as backend).
-For the first time, a new architecture, called **Nest-Net** (nested ensemble nets), is proposed for a more precise segmentation.
+This is an implementation of ["UNet++: A Nested U-Net Architecture for Medical Image Segmentation"]() in Python and powered by the Keras deep learning framework (Tensorflow as backend).
+For the first time, a new architecture, called **UNet++** (nested U-Net architecture), is proposed for a more precise segmentation.
 We introduced the intermediate layers to U-Nets, which naturally form multiple new up-sampling expanding paths of different depths, resulting in an ensemble of U-Nets with a partially shared contracting path.

 <p align="center">
   <img src="https://github.com/MrGiovanni/Nest-Net/blob/master/fig-network-architecture.png" width="560"/>